stasyanko/monnblanc-principles/README.md

 ***So let's conclude what objects should be:***

-- objects are like biological cells and/or individual computers
+- objects are similar to biological cells and/or individual computers
 - objects have behavior
 - objects have no visible data